publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schV/m__us_usc_t16_s1881.md

     (f) __Congressional transmittal__

-    Within 60 days after the end of the comment period and after consideration of comments received under subsection (e) of this section, the Secretary shall transmit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Resources of the House of Representatives a recommended proposal for implementation of a national fishing vessel registration system that includes—
+    Within 60 days after the end of the comment period and after consideration of comments received under subsection (e), the Secretary shall transmit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Resources of the House of Representatives a recommended proposal for implementation of a national fishing vessel registration system that includes—

         (1) any modifications made after comment and consultation;

-        (2) a proposed implementation schedule, including a schedule for the proposed cooperative agreements required under subsection (a)(4) of this section; and
+        (2) a proposed implementation schedule, including a schedule for the proposed cooperative agreements required under subsection (a)(4); and

         (3) recommendations for any such additional legislation as the Secretary considers necessary or desirable to implement the proposed system.